CirculatoryHealth/CHARGE_1000G_CAC/README.md

-# Mapping CAC susceptibility loci to atherosclerotic plaques

-_Project ID_: `AE_20200512_COL_MKAVOUSI_MBOS_CHARGE_1000G_CAC`.
+# Multi-ancestry genome-wide analysis of coronary artery calcification identifies novel loci, functional pathways, and druggable targets

 ## Background
 <!-- Please add a brief introduction to explain what the project is about    -->

-Collaboration for mapping targets from the CHARGE Consortium 1000G GWAS on _coronary artery calcification (CAC)_ with Maryam Kavousi, Patricia Peyser, and Maxime Bos.
+Collaboration for mapping targets from the CHARGE Consortium 1000G GWAS on _coronary artery calcification (CAC)_ to the carotid plaque data in the [Athero-Express Biobank Study](http://www.atheroexpress.nl) with Maryam Kavousi, Maxime Bos, Clint L. Miller, and Pat Peyser.

 ## Athero-Express Biobank Study
 We have bulk RNAseq (n = 635 samples) and single-cell RNAseq data, genome-wide methylation (Illumina 450K) in n ± 600, as well as overlapping genetic data for ±2,100 individuals with extensive histological plaque characterisation.
 We will address the following questions: